 Where a child is in in receipt of an EHCP, the provision in Section F of the EHCP must be provided.
-Our teachers remain responsible for the CYP's progress.
-There will still be termly reviews and the graduated approach will remain in place.
+Our teachers remain responsible for the child's progress.
+There will still be termly reviews and the graduated response will remain in place.
 In addition, there will be an 'Annual Review' held each year.
 This must be before the date of the anniversary of the plan being issued.
-The SENDCO will chair the meeting and complete the required paperwork.
-For further details about this process and who is invited, please discuss this with the SENDCO.
+The SENCo or member of our senior leadership team will chair the meeting and complete the required paperwork.
+For further details about this process and who is invited, please discuss this with the SENCo.